Lower Sugar Higher Protein Granola

 I think it’s time for granola to get a makeover.
 Most granola is very high in sugar and is lacking in protein, which in my opinion, makes it only slightly better than a candy bar.
 Don’t get me wrong, I enjoy granola, crunchy and sweet but I’d prefer that it had more protein and less sugar.
-My granola makeover unveils a gluten-free granola that is a more balanced snack or breakfast, is packed with nutrients and still tastes great!
+This makeover unveils a gluten-free granola, that is a more balanced snack or breakfast, packed with nutrients and still tastes great!
 With the use of an egg replacer and agave in place of honey, this granola is easily made vegan.

 *Coconut sugar is made from the nectar of the flower on coconut palm trees so it tastes nothing like coconut.
-It looks like a dryer brown sugar and has a wonderful caramel flavor.
+It looks like a drier brown sugar and has a wonderful caramel flavor.